VishnuSwaroop-PS/Weather-App/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, Follow these simple steps.

 ### Prerequisites